Another of the university's symbolic structures in Coimbra, the 18th-century tower – and its clock and bells – regulate academic life....

 In a wonderful position right opposite the majestic old cathedral, this restaurant sees many tourists but nevertheless offers up...

-Largo da Sé Velha · interesting places nearby
+Largo da Sé Velha, Rua do Norte 4 · interesting places nearby

 Sé Velha information

-Coimbra's stunning old cathedral is one of the finest examples of Romanesque architecture in Portugal.
+Coimbra's stunning 12th-century cathedral is one of Portugal's finest examples of Romanesque architecture.
+The main portal and facade are exceptionally striking.
 Its crenellated exterior and narrow, slit-like lower windows serve as reminders of the nation's embattled early days, when the Moors were still a threat.
 These buildings were designed to be useful as fortresses in times of trouble.
-The exceptional main portal and facade are striking.

-The church was financed by the first king of Portugal, Afonso Henriques, in the 12th century.
+The church was financed by the first king of Portugal, Afonso Henriques.
 The high, barrel-vaulted nave preserves its main Romanesque features; side altars and well-preserved Gothic tombs of bishops are backed by bright Andalusian tiles.
-The high gilt retable is in ornate late Gothic style and depicts the Assumption of Mary.
+The high gilt retable is in ornate late-Gothic style and depicts the Assumption of Mary.
 Contrast this with the Renaissance Capela do Santíssimo Sacramento alongside.
-If you want to visit on a Sunday, duck in just before or after 11am Mass.
+If you want to visit on a Sunday, note that Mass is at 11am.